 Welcome to my “songobiography,” a mix of musical performance, memories, history, and whatever else seems appropriate.
-Starting in January 2016 I posted six months of daily performances of songs, and am continuing with weekly posts (if you want to be alerted to future posts, there’s a subscription button to the right).
-All are “old friends” — songs I have learned and played over the years, with musings on their back stories, their context, how I learned them, or what they mean to me.
+Starting in January 2016 I posted six months of daily performances of songs, continued with weekly posts for another year, and now am posting occasionally (if you want to be alerted to future posts, there’s a subscription button to the right).
+All are “old friends” — songs I have learned and played over the years, with musings on their histories, how I learned them, and what they mean to me.
 I made only one rule: I’ve researched some of the writing, but the songs are all played as I recall them, with the inevitable additions and deletions of time and the quirks of memory.

 When I was eight or nine years old, I read Woody Guthrie’s memoir, Bound for Glory, and decided that when I grew up I would be a ramblin’ hobo folksinger.
 I had previously toyed with the usual dreams of being a fireman or a bank robber, but this one stuck–I never varied from that goal, and bent all my energies over the next thirty years to making it come true.